Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Computational intelligence.md

 - [ ] https://github.com/DEAP/deap
 - [ ] https://github.com/SioKCronin/swarmopt

+Optimization is to minimize the cost or maximize the utility.
+Particularly, we call it as numerical optimization if the cost or utility can be formulated in mathematical form.
+Some general principles are written in the form of optimization such as **Maximum Entropy Principle**.
+It raises in operation research, numerical analysis, computational mathematics and more technological applications such as the engine design.
+It is clear that optimization relies on at least perspectives *the objective to optimize* and *the approach to optimize the objective* with or without some constraints.

+Another topic on computational intelligence is to search some object or goals in complex and uncertain system.
+Optimization is to search the best or optimal configuration in some sense.
+Search is to explore the system with some goals.

+Evolution or adaptation is in the level of population, which leads to this diverse earth.
+It is related with transfer learning.
+Like in ecosystem, what the computational learners can do if the system changes a lot in order to survive?
+In numerical optimization, if the objective function changes, we may consider different optimization methods.

 ## Swarm Intelligence(SI)

 Swarm intelligence is the study of computational systems inspired by the 'collective intelligence'.
 Collective Intelligence emerges through the cooperation of large numbers of homogeneous agents in the environment.

 - [ ] Particle Swarm Optimization(PSO)
 - [ ] Accelerated PSO